Newesissrl/devops-microservices-lab/SECRETS-MANAGEMENT.md

 - All secret access logged in CloudTrail
 - Git history tracks secret changes
 - KMS key usage monitored
+- OIDC token usage tracked
+- Deployment security validated in each pipeline

 ### 🚫 **What NOT to Store in Git**
 - Plain text passwords or API keys